DHTMLX/gantt-docs/data/desktop/howtostart_salesforce.md

 Create a "Start Date" field.
 Select "Date/Time" as the Data Type.

 ![](desktop/sf_start_date.png)

+Press the "Next" button (accepting all default settings) until the "Save" button is not available.

 In the end it should look like this: